confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

   }
 ```

-***Discussion***

-Advantages:
+We will also introduce a configuration `ksql.query.pull.acceptable.offset.lag`, that will provide applications the ability to control how much stale data it is willing to tolerate, for sake of availability.
+If a standby lags behind by more than the tolerable limit, pull queries will fail.
+This is a very useful knob to handle
+the scenario of cold start explained above.
+In such a case, a newly added KSQL server could be lagging by a lot as it rebuilds the entire state and thus the usefulness of the data returned by pull queries may diminish significantly.

+### Tradeoffs
 1. We decouple the failure detection mechanism from the lag reporting to make the heartbeats light-weight and achieve smaller heartbeat interval.
-This way, hearbeats can be sent at a higher interval than lag information (which is much larger in size).
-As our goal is to achieve high-availability, receiving less frequent lag updates is ok as this affects consistency and not availability.
+This way, heartbeats can be sent at a higher interval than lag information (which is much larger in size).
+As our goal is to achieve high-availability,
+receiving less frequent lag updates is ok as this affects consistency and not availability.
 2. We decouple routing decision from healthchecking.
 The decision of where to route a query is local (i.e. does not require remote calls) as the information about the status of other servers is already there.

-Drawbacks:

-1. Lag information is trasmitted even when the active is up resulting in a lot of network communication.
-To address this, we can send only the delta of lag information (only what has changed from the previous time).

-***Rejected approach***
+This provides flexibility in changing the lag reporting mechanism down the line more easily.
+3. We choose to keep the initial design simple (no request based failure detection, gossip protocols) and closer to choices made in Kafka/Kafka Streams (no Zookeeper based failure detection), for ease of deployment and troubleshooting.

+### Rejected/Alternate approaches

+#### Retrieve lag information on-demand
 We employ a pull model where servers don't explicitly send a hearbeat or their lag information.
 Rather, communication happens only when needed, i.e. when a server tries to forward a request to another server.
 When server `B` issues the first request to `A`, it needs to determine whether `A` is down.

 Configuration parameters: